brontosaurusrex/brontosaurusrex.github.io/postbang.md

     apt-get install terminator rxvt-unicode vim vim-gtk thunar tint2 geany gmrun apt-get install htop mc inxi xsettingsd i3lock

-Note: They say that vim-gtk gives ability to yank (copy) text to x clipboard (either "*y or "+y should work)
+- They say that vim-gtk has the ability to yank (copy) text to x clipboard (either "*y or "+y should work)
-Note: terminator and thunar will bring in lots of stuff
+- terminator and thunar will bring in lots of stuff
-Note: Installing xsettingsd stoped tint2 to fill .xsession-errors <https://code.google.com/p/xsettingsd/>
+- Installing xsettingsd stopped tint2 to fill .xsession-errors https://code.google.com/p/xsettingsd/

 p.s.
 Possible future replacement for gmrun is called rofi